-- Each full-time professor in a continuing appointment may propose using up to 30% of the total FDFs funds (in lieu of books or supply purchases listed in C. above) to fund or partially fund the purchase of a new personal device such as a tablet.
-This type of purchase can be made every other year. - A REQUEST FOR PURCHASE OF A TABLET form must be submitted to the office of the Provost for approval prior to the purchase of the device. - The personal device/technology purchased with these funds is the property of the individual professor who has purchased it.
+- Each full-time professor in a continuing appointment may propose using up to 30% of the total Faculty Development Funds (in lieu of books or supply purchases listed in C. above) to fund or partially fund the purchase of a new personal device such as a tablet.
+This type of purchase can be made every other year. - A Request for Purchase of a Tablet form must be submitted to the Vice President for Academic Affairs for approval prior to the purchase of the device. - The personal device/technology purchased with these funds is the property of the individual professor who has purchased it.
 The professor must keep the original receipts and will be responsible for following up on any warranty issues with the manufacturer if there are any problems with the device, if it needs to be repaired, or is stolen. - The professor will take the initiative to learn how to use the device. - Information Technology can only help the professor explore the use of this technology for teaching and learning.

-Note: The Information Technology Department (IT) will not be involved in the purchase or technical support of the tablet.
+Note: The Information Technology Department will not be involved in the purchase or technical support of the tablet.

-E. Timing of Submissions for Reimbursement
+Timing of Submissions for Reimbursement

 All reimbursements should be filed within 45 days of the charges incurred.
-By April 1st, please inform us of any travel still expected between April 1 and June 30.
-This will allow our office to evaluate whether or not there will be excess faculty development funds to assist those whose research agendas are particularly heavy in that year.
-Notice of any additional available funding will be made by May 1st.
+By April 1, please inform the Office of Academic Affairs of any travel still expected between April 1 and June 30.
+This will allow the Office to evaluate whether or not there will be excess faculty development funds to assist those whose research agendas are particularly heavy in that year.
+Notice of any additional available funding will be made by May 1.

-F. Exceptions
+Exceptions

-When a faculty member has exhausted their funding, s/he will receive no other funding from this account for the rest of the fiscal year.
-However, if money is left in the account at the end of the fiscal year, faculty members will be notified that additional reimbursements or travel allowances might be possible, upon application to the respective School Dean.
-Development fund allotments are subject to modification at the discretion of the Provost or designee.
+When a faculty member has exhausted their funding, they will receive no other funding from this account for the rest of the fiscal year.
+However, if money is left in the account at the end of the fiscal year, faculty members will be notified that additional reimbursements or travel allowances might be possible, upon application to the respective Dean.
+Development fund allotments are subject to modification at the discretion of the Vice President for Academic Affairs or designee.

-V. EXTERNALLY FUNDED GRANTS
+EXTERNALLY FUNDED GRANTS

-Support for searching and applying for externally funded grants is provided by the Office of Academic Development (OAD).
-The OAD will work with individual faculty through the application and submission process.
-Any grant awarded through an external source should be reported to the OAD.
-OAD will help faculty in the administration of funds, tracking of the budget and any other administrative support.
-Further information on the OAD can be found in Chapter Four of this Handbook and on the OAD website.
+Support for searching and applying for externally funded grants is provided by the Office of Research, Grants & Sponsored Projects (RGSP).
+The RGSP will work with individual faculty through the application and submission process.
+Any grant awarded through an external source should be reported to the RGSP.
+RGSP will help faculty in the administration of funds, tracking of the budget and any other administrative support.
+Further information on the RGSP can be found in Chapter Four of this Handbook and on the RGSP website.

-VI.
 FACULTY GRANTS FUNDED BY STONEHILL

 Faculty are encouraged to apply for institutional grants to support their research, professional travel, or teaching related expenses in several ways listed in this section.
-If a faculty member is awarded a grant, the faculty member may be given a stipend, Stonehill may pay for expenses from his/her grant award account or be reimbursed following institutional financial policies and guidelines.
+If a faculty member is awarded a grant, the faculty member may be given a stipend, Stonehill may pay for expenses from their grant award account or be reimbursed following institutional financial policies and guidelines.

 For example, if the faculty member needs to pay for professional services (such as editing, indexing, research assistants), these expenses need to be paid through Stonehill regardless of who the contractor/consultant is and require a W-9 form.
 Payments or reimbursements cannot be made for work done by spouses or relatives of the faculty member.
-Expenses such as travel, research materials and memberships can either be reimbursed or paid through Stonehill or by requesting a cash advance.
+Expenses such as travel, research materials, and memberships can either be reimbursed or paid through Stonehill or by requesting a cash advance.
 All expenses require original receipts.